Main Walk: 14 km (8.7 miles). Three hours 20 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 9 hours.

 A simple route would be to turn right onto this street, eventually passing a parade of shops on the right (including a restaurant and some fast-food shops); then at the A259 roundabout turn left and immediately right into Goring Street.

 The suggested route (through more woodland and along slightly quieter roads) is to go straight across Aldsworth Avenue.
 Almost immediately fork right off Ilex Way onto one of the narrow paths used by dog-walkers, which meander through the trees for 100m and come out onto Fernhurst Drive.
-Head towards the Bulls Head pub (visible off to your left) and retrace your outward route along the two sections of Goring Street to the station.
+Head towards the Bull Inn (visible off to your left) and retrace your outward route along the two sections of Goring Street to the station.

 If the level crossing is down, cross the footbridge to the far platform for trains to London.

 Take any route back across Highdown Hill to the corner where you entered the National Trust land (there is an alternative grassy path below the summit).
 Follow a farm track towards a converted windmill, which goes down to the right where you head west again on a bridleway.
 Continue in this direction (crossing the A280 on a footbridge) to join the B2225 into the centre of Angmering.

 Go back through the car park onto Highdown Hill and retrace your steps past the Miller's Tomb, through the belt of trees and gently uphill towards the summit.
 Keep ahead at the four-way signpost and continue on the broad grassy path passing just below the small Iron Age hill fort8 (or climb over the low rampart and go through the centre of it if you prefer).